Jacobbayisa/Jacobbayisa/README.md

 __________________
 ###  :grinning: Hi there.
 Welcome to my Code Repo.
 My Name is Jacob Bayisa.
-I am a full stack web developer.
-I have also background in Biomedical Engineering and Health Science.
-Coding is one of the thing I enjoy in life, and I had self thought programming language like  C++, Java and android Development, PHP, and I have been coding for the last 5 years.
+I am a full-stack web developer.
+I have also a background in Biomedical Engineering and Health Science.
+Coding is one of the things I enjoy in life, and I had self-thought programming language like  C++, Java and Android Development, PHP, and I have been coding for the last 5 years.

 ___
 ##  :muscle::smirk: I am proficient in